-- I. The Economist as Scientist - A. Economists Follow the Scientific Method. - 1.
+- I. The Economist as Scientist - A. Economists follow the scientific method. - 1.
 Observations help us to develop theory. - 2.
 Data can be collected and analyzed to evaluate theories. - 3.
 Using data to evaluate theories is more difficult in economics than in physical science because economists are unable to generate their own data and must make do with whatever data are available. - 4.
-Thus, economists pay close attention to the natural experiments offered by history. - B. Assumptions Make the World Easier to Understand. - 1.
+Thus, economists pay close attention to the natural experiments offered by history. - B. Assumptions make the world easier to understand. - 1.
 Example: to understand international trade, it may be helpful to start out assuming that there are only two countries in the world producing only two goods.
 Once we understand how trade would work between these two countries, we can extend our analysis to a greater number of countries and goods. - 2.
 One important role of a scientist is to understand which assumptions one should make. - 3.
-Economists often use assumptions that are somewhat unrealistic but will have small effects on the actual outcome of the answer. - C. Economists Use Economic Models to Explain the World around Us.
+Economists often use assumptions that are somewhat unrealistic but will have small effects on the actual outcome of the answer.